wildfly-extras/wildfly-camel-book/components/README.md

 A modules.xml descriptor defines the class loading behavior for your component.
 It should be placed together with the component's jar in `modules/system/layers/fuse/org/apache/camel/component`.
 Module dependencies should be setup for direct compile time dependencies.

-Here is an example for the camel-ftp component
+Herre is an example for the camel-ftp component

 ```xml
 <module xmlns="urn:jboss:module:1.1" name="org.apache.camel.component.ftp">